ruralad/slides/slides.md

 <br>
 <br>

+- Insert a new entry(row) into table.
 - Retrieves names and ages of users older than 18.

 <!-- Consider a table users, with columns userId, name, age, address, etc.
+First query is to insert a new user into the table.
-This query is to get the 'name and age' of all users who are above 18 -->
+Second query is to get the 'name and age' of all users who are above 18 -->

 ---